pjuele/bocartero/README.md

 # BoCartero

-BoCartero is a a very very simple Node.js + NodeMailer wrapper class created to be used in node backends.
+BoCartero is a very very simple Node.js + NodeMailer wrapper class created to be used in node backends.

 The intention behind it is to simply NodeMailer use and keep its impact on code readability to a minimum by relying on process.env variables and configuring NodeMailer transport directly from i.e. the projects's _.env_ file.